 Sports Nutritional Tips

-Christian Ziegert provides five sports nutrition tips for the beginner to the experienced athlete.
+Christian Ziegert provides five sports nutrition tips for beginners and experienced athletes.

-Good performance comes from good practice and the proper diet.
+Good performance comes from good practice and a proper diet.
 It's a well-acknowledged fact that beginner athletes often struggle with under-fueling their workouts, precisely when they take on a new endurance endeavour like a marathon, half marathon, or triathlon.
 A frequent misconception that beginner athletes develop is that they have to be elite in their diet and competitive in their workouts, which often leads to physical and emotional fatigue.
-Body composition goals become unattainable because of the nutrition disbalance, which often leads to disappointment and demotivation.
-To P.E.R.F.O.R.M and level up the athletic game, here are a few quick tips that will help any beginner to expert athletes keep their nutrition in resonance with their athletic ambitions.
+Body composition goals become unattainable because of the nutrition imbalance, often leading to disappointment and demotivation.
+To P.E.R.F.O.R.M and level up the athletic game, here are a few quick tips that will help beginner to expert athletes keep their nutrition in resonance with their athletic ambitions.

 Never exercise on an empty stomach